 No shopping venues are available locally except for some “family run” food supermarkets, and shops.
 The village of Żurrieq (ten minute walk away) however offers an open market.

-Thanks to its large cultural heritage, the village was awarded with the European Union, "European Destination of Excellence" title, which further stimulates its tourism sector.
+Thanks to its large cultural heritage, the village was awarded with the EU "European Destination of Excellence" title, which further stimulates its tourism sector.

 San Matthew Tal-Maqluba

-Situated on top of the “Maqluba” geological feature (the name meaning “overturned” referring to the area), the chapel is a typical wayside chapel, and the second that one visits this attraction, can truly realise the spiritual attributes of the locality.
+Situated on top of the “Maqluba” geological feature (the name meaning “overturned” referring to the area), the chapel is a typical wayside chapel, and visiting this attraction, one can truly realise the spiritual attributes of the locality.

-In reality there are two chapels: the smaller and older chapel (on the left) lies on the edge of the sinkhole, and is probably one of the oldest chapels still standing in Malta as built previous to the 16th century as records show that it was already standing in 1574/5.
+In reality there are two chapels: the smaller and older chapel (on the left) lies on the edge of the sinkhole, and is probably one of the oldest chapels still standing in Malta as records show that it was already standing in 1574/5.

-The other and much bigger chapel in size is much used nowadays, was built between 1674 and 1682.
+The other and much bigger chapel in size, much used nowadays, was built between 1674 and 1682.

 Madonna tal-Hniena Sanctuary

 The Chapel of Our Lady of Mercy was built in the 13th century when Hal Lew was still part of Zurrieq.
 When Żurrieq became a parish, the chapel of Mercy served as vice parish taking care of the spiritual needs of people living in the area.

 The Chapel, often referred to as Chiesa del la Misericordia, has three altars with staircase.
 At the entrance of this place of worship one can find wooden chair accessible by ladder.
 In 1668, a simple but interesting sacristy roof form was added, with decorations engraved in stone.